dmx-systems/dmx-documentation/docs/user.rst

 Types versus instances
 ----------------------

-To understand the fundamental concepts of DMX it is very important to understand the distinction between topics and topic types, respectively between associations and association types.
+To understand the fundamental concepts of DMX it is very important to understand the distinction between topic types and topics, respectively between association types and associations.
 This distinction separates an abstract concept (types) from the particular occurences (instances) of the concept.

 For example, the particular bicycle in your garage is an instance of the type of thing known as "The bicycle".